 A clean and safe home is more important than most people think.
 If pet hair, crumbs, doggy odour, and allergens are making both you and your dog sick, it’s time to clean up with these tips!

 1. Keep your home dust- and hair-free

-2. Use only safe and fragrance-free cleaners
+2. Use only safe and natural cleaners

 3. Aim for fresh air

-Air purifiers using HEPA filters help remove harmful particles like dust, mould and pollen from the air you breathe in.
+Air purifiers using HEPA filters help remove harmful particles like dust, mould, and pollen from the air you breathe in.
 They will come in especially useful during the haze period.

 With that said, make sure you are using oils that are safe and non-toxic to your pets.
-Generally, lavender, lemongrass and frankincense are safe to use for both cats and dogs.
+Generally, lavender, lemongrass, and frankincense are safe to use for both cats and dogs.